-The major goal is to prepare neighborhoods (generally 15 to 20 homes in urban areas, 6 to 7 in rural areas) to be self-reliant during the first hours of a disaster response when traditional 911 responders are overwhelmed by demand.
+The primary goal is to prepare neighborhoods (generally 15 to 20 homes in urban areas, 6 to 7 in rural areas) to be self-reliant during the first hours of a disaster response when traditional 911 responders are overwhelmed by demand.

 Objectives accomplished during a 90-minute neighborhood meeting include:

 - Learn the 9 Steps to take immediately following a disaster to secure your home and protect your neighborhood.

 - Identify each neighbor's skills and equipment that are useful in effective disaster response.